 Revolut Junior app is designed with tools that will allow kids to get transaction alerts and check their balance, while the parents’ app will allow them to manage children’s allowances in a secure place.
 Parents will also be able to use the existing Revolut app to directly transfer money to the kids’ accounts, access transactions, check their balances and more.

 The parents’ app will also notify them whenever their children spend money, thus allowing them to be in control of the card and all transaction functions, including online payments.
 Additional features, such as the ability to set regular allowance, saving options, spending limits, financial goals and tasks and more, will be added by the end of the year.

 During the roll-out’s initial stage, the new service will only be available for Metal Revolut and UK Premium users, although expansion to other regions of Europe will come as well in the following months.

-Effects of Revolut Junior on The Future of Cryptocurrency
+Effects on The Future of Cryptocurrency

 As some may know, apart from its usual money managing services, the challenger bank also offers instant access to five different digital currencies for its Premium and Metal account users.
 The coins in question include Bitcoin, Ethereum, XRP, Bitcoin Cash and Litecoin.